Manchester Bolton & Bury Canal: Work begins

 The meeting secured a resolution that "Matthew Fletcher and Mr McNiven shall dispatch or procure 100 wheelbarrows and as many planks as they shall think necessary for the use and accommodation of the canal navigation".
-Further meetings took place from 26–29 July.
+Further meetings took place from 26 to 29 July.
 Matthew Fletcher was ordered to meet with land owners to discuss the purchase of any land along the route of the canal, and with this in mind, on 30 July 1791 John Seddon of Sandy Lane was ordered to survey the line of the canal beginning within the estate of John Edenson Heathcote, and ending at the southern extremity of the Reverend Dauntesey's estate.
 Fletcher and Henshall were ordered to contact people and companies in the building trade to discuss construction.

 At a meeting on 16 August 1791, "several persons" attended, and made offers for the contract to build the canal.
 A Mr John Seddon of Little Hulton, a labourer, agreed to a contract on Matthew Fletcher's terms, for a "certain part of the canal".
 Five other persons were rejected, their proposals not receiving the "approbation" of the committee.

 With news of the planned Rochdale Canal link into Manchester, the company proposed to extend the canal from Bury through Littleborough, and to connect with the Rochdale Canal at Sladen.
 The new route, known as the Bury and Sladen Canal, was intended as a rival scheme to the proposed Rochdale link into Manchester.
 A survey was also carried out on a proposed extension from Sladen to Sowerby Bridge.
 The company also considered links to the Leeds and Liverpool Canal and the Mersey and Irwell Navigation.
 These plans would have substantially increased the trans-Pennine traffic using the company's canal, and caused a potential loss of traffic and revenue on the nearby Bridgewater Canal.
 With this in mind, the owner of the Bridgewater Canal, the Duke of Bridgewater, agreed to allow the Rochdale Canal Company to connect to his canal at Manchester.
 Despite the persistence of the canal company, the Rochdale Canal plan won the day and in 1797 the company abandoned the Bury and Sladen Canal plan.